 ‘Revenge can be a bitch’

-Even Lambs Have Teeth is a 2015 American exploitation revenge horror thriller feature film written and directed by Terry Miles.
-It was produced by Liz Levine and Adrian Salpeter of Random Bench.
+Even Lambs Have Teeth is a 2015 American revenge horror thriller film written and directed by Terry Miles.
+Produced by Liz Levine and Adrian Salpeter of Random Bench.

 Kirsten Prout (My Super Psycho Sweet 16: Part 3; Joy Ride 3; Captured)